ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 - Double check Active Lane rate and count are matched throughout your system (Camera -> Instrument)
 - Look at the Serial Channel Input Status array for patterns, are problems always following a specific channel?
 - Verify DRAM filling, try to compare rate of DRAM filling vs FIFO transfer rate to host
-- Instrument the datapath to look for specific hard to detect states?
-TODO - link to instrumentation part
 - Reduce the acquisition to a single channel and verify that it stops successfully.

 ### How to debug image display that does not show images or has a low frame rate